Daemon-Technologies/docs/Mining-Bot-Alpha-Version/Build-Before-Using/Mining-Bot-Alpha-Tutorial-EN.md

 ### Running Mining-Bot

-Open a new window and enter the unzipped directory of your zip file at that time, start Mining-Bot-Alpha:
+Open a new terminal and **enter the unzipped directory of your zip file at that time**, start Mining-Bot-Alpha:

 ```shell
 yarn start